Stream Processing & Apache Flink - News and Best Practices

 Apache Flink’s strength lies in real-time data processing, and it's often paired with Online Analytical Processing (OLAP) systems for deep-dive analysis of aggregated data.
 However, OLAP introduces its challenges in the architecture, particularly when considering storage costs.
 OLAP systems are designed to enable fast, multidimensional queries over large datasets, which are particularly useful for reporting, dashboards, and business intelligence use cases.
 However, this capability comes at a cost—literally.

-Apache Flink uses RocksDB to store state, but it lacks a streaming storage layer, in order to provide a database-level experience.
+Apache Flink uses RocksDB to store state, but it lacks a streaming storage layer to provide a database-level experience.
 Flink needs to stitch multiple upstream and downstream storage components, which increases the complexity of the system and affects the experience (some systems support upserts and some don’t, and primary key constraints are easily broken).
 There are a lot of variations between different storage layers, and behaviors vary greatly, leading to problems of not knowing what to choose.
-What is missing is a streaming storage layer that resembles a data warehouse, while being native to Flink.
+What is missing is a streaming storage layer that resembles a data warehouse while being native to Flink.

 It is difficult to transform existing streaming solutions to fit these needs, so we developed a streaming storage designed for real-time analytics.
 This started the development of Fluss, a purpose-built storage layer optimized for modern stream processing needs.